tiktok

 1. Sun's Up, Raccoons Out: A Role Reversal We all know raccoons are night owls, but if they're suddenly trading in their nightlife for some daytime action, that's a signal that something might be off.
 A raccoon with rabies will be much more likely to be out and about during the daytime.

-2. Angry or Apathetic: The Odd Attitude Swap Raccoons have distinct personalities, but if you witness a normally chill raccoon getting unexpectedly feisty or a usually playful one becoming oddly passive, it's like they're auditioning for a new reality show – the "Behavioral Flip-flop Chronicles."
+2. Angry or Apathetic: The Odd Attitude Swap Rabid raccoon behavior is instantly noticeable.
+If you witness a normally chill raccoon getting unexpectedly feisty or a usually playful one becoming oddly passive, it's like they're auditioning for a new reality show – the "Behavioral Flip-flop Chronicles."

 3. Fearless Encounters: Raccoons Seeking Humans?
 Raccoons are usually shy around humans and pets.
 So, if you suddenly find some raccoons strolling up to you with the confidence of a seasoned explorer, it's not a friendly gesture; ask yourself "Do these raccoons have rabies?"
 Especially if you see a raccoon walking with arched back, keep your distance, because it's a common sign of rabies.